noritersand/noritersand.github.io/_posts/2019-01-24-java-타임리프-thymeleaf.md

 By default, a single implementation of this interface is registered of the class org.thymeleaf.linkbuilder.StandardLinkBuilder, which is enough for both offline (non-web) and also web scenarios based on the Servlet API.
 Other scenarios (like integration with non-ServletAPI web frameworks) might need specific implementations of the link builder interface.

-Let’s use this new syntax.
+Let's use this new syntax.
 Meet the th:href attribute:

 ```html
 <!-- Will produce 'http://localhost:8080/gtvg/order/details?orderId=3' (plus rewriting) -->